-The Russo-Ukrainian War that began in February, has led to significant casualties, dislocation of the population, damages to infrastructure and disruption of economic activity in Ukraine.
-In response, multiple jurisdictions including the EU, UK and US have imposed initial tranches of economic sanctions to Russia whereas a growing number of large public and private companies have announced voluntary actions to discontinue their activities with Russia which include plans to dispose assets, discontinue operations, curtailing exports / imports, and the discontinuing provision of services.
+The Russo-Ukrainian War that began in February 2022, has led to significant casualties, dislocation of the population, damages to infrastructure and disruption of economic activity in Ukraine.
+In response, multiple jurisdictions including the EU, UK and US have imposed various tranches of economic sanctions to Russia whereas a number of large public and private companies have decided to discontinue their activities with Russia by disposing assets, discontinue operations, curtailing exports / imports, and the discontinuing provision of services.